razeenbari/razeenbari/README.md

 - 👋 Hi, I’m @razeenbari
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m studied Artificial Intelligence
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Data Analysis
-- 📫 How to reach me? you can mail me on razeenroyal10@gmail.com
+- 📫 How to reach me? you can mail me on mrazeenbari@gmail.com

 <!---
 razeenbari/razeenbari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.